 WWF has a long history of engaging with forest owners, managers and timber markets on responsible forest management, promoting a new generation of sustainable timber plantations, restoring forest landscapes and supporting forest-based interventions for wildlife, freshwater, climate and people.
 But despite many successes achieved over the past years, global action is still lagging behind.

-Forests Forward is the evolution of the work we have been undertaking until now through the Global Forest & Trade Network (GFTN) and New Generation Plantations Platform (NGP).
+Forests Forward is the evolution of the work we have been undertaking through the Global Forest & Trade Network (GFTN) and New Generation Plantations Platform (NGP).
 At the heart of Forests Forward is a desire to demonstrate the full value of forests, not just for the wood they supply but for the many other benefits they provide.

 Through Forests Forward, businesses, communities, governments, financial institutions and civil society organizations with stakes in forests and key landscapes are coming together to act for change.